jmcombs/acme.sh-gcloud/README.md

 #### **Issues**

 If you have any issues related to running the container with `gcloud` please [Open an Issue](https://github.com/jmcombs/acme.sh-gcloud/issues).
-All other issues will be closed and referred to the original `acme.sh` Isssues.
+All other issues will be closed and referred to [`acme.sh` Issues](https://github.com/acmesh-official/acme.sh/issues).

-#### **Backlog**

-1. Automating Docker Image builds when releases are pushed to either `acme.sh` or Google Cloud SDK repos